Dhow boats in the water outside Ras al Hadd. Don't miss the reflections

 The other car took a worse beating.
 I know that the radiator was damaged for instance.

-the houses had very nice doors.
-I took photos of many of these doors and I will put them on a separate blog entry.
+of these doors and I will put them on a separate blog entry.

 In Sur we also saw some very nice wooden dhow boats and a nice light house.